Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLECharacteristic.rst

 NA

-.. note :: Enabling this property will add a CCCD descriptor to the
+.. note :: Enabling this property will add a CCCD descriptor to the characteristic.
+"BLECharacteristic.h" must be included to use the class function.
-    characteristic.

-    “BLECharacteristic.h” must be included to use the class function.

 **BLECharacteristic::setProperties**
 ------------------------------------